 - Wedding Photography and/or Wedding Videographer– Paid by the bride and her family

-- Flowers and Wedding Decorations – This is paid by the bride and her family
+- Flowers and Wedding Decorations – This is paid for by the bride and her family

-- Bride’s Wedding Bouquet and Boutonnieres/ Corsages – Paid by the Groom and His family
+- Bride’s Wedding Bouquet and Boutonnieres/ Corsages – Paid for by the Groom and His Family

 - Wedding Planner – The Bride pays for this

-- Wedding Cake and Wedding Favors – Paid by the bride and her Family including brunch the next day if they want
+- Wedding Cake and Wedding Favors – Paid for by the bride and her family, including brunch the next day if they want

-- The Wedding Officiant, Bride’s Rings, and Wedding Night Accommodations – Taken care by the groom
+- The Wedding Officiant, Bride’s Rings, and Wedding Night Accommodations – Taken care of by the groom

-- Groomsmen’s gifts, wedding day gift to the bride and gifts for the Groom’s parents – Groom looks after
+- Groomsmen’s gifts, wedding day gifts to the bride and gifts for the Groom’s parents – Groom looks after

-- Bridesmaid’s gifts and gifts for Bride’s parents – Bride pays for
+- Bridesmaid’s gifts and gifts for Bride’s parents – The bride pays for the wedding party

 - Hair and Makeup, Groom’s wedding band – The bride

-We didn’t add every single thing as the list can go on.
+We didn’t add everything, as the list can continue.

-Things like the honeymoon who the groom typically takes care of, and pre-wedding events such as engagement parties (bride and her family) or rehearsal dinners (the groom and his family).
+Things like the honeymoon, which the groom typically takes care of, and pre-wedding events such as engagement parties (bride and her family) or rehearsal dinners (the groom and his family).

-This is just a guide you can use when dividing up, on who pays for what at a wedding.
+This is just a guide you can use when dividing who pays for what at a wedding.